devanshuThakar/stock-news-made-easy/README.md

 # Stock News Made Easy (NLP - Project)
 This repository contains the project of Natural Language Processing (NLP) course at IIT Gandhinagar offered by Prof. Mayank Singh during Fall semester 2021-22.
 In this project an application to scrape stock related posts in real time and generate their summaries was developed.
+Stock market related posts from the subreddit r/wallstreetbets are scrapped.

 <b> Our Work </b>
 * Manual summaries were curated for 400 posts from r/wallstreetbets subreddit.